 Pippy Stephenson is an MA History of Design and Material Culture student at the University of Brighton.
 Her research looks at utopianism, new towns and other aspects of 20th century architectural and urban design history.
 She recently assisted on a project funded by the QAA into how university staff are supported to undertake student partnership projects.
 She has a BA Fine Art degree from Chelsea College of Art.

-Senior Administrator (paid employee): Jenna Allsopp
+Senior Administrator (paid employee): Jenna Allsopp-Douglas

-Dr Jenna Allsopp has been the Administrator of the DHS since January 2020 and Senior Administrator since 2023.
+Dr Jenna Allsopp-Douglas has been the Administrator of the DHS since January 2020 and Senior Administrator since 2023.
 She holds a BA in Fashion and Dress History, an MA in the History of Design and Material Culture, and a PhD is visual culture, all completed at the University of Brighton.
 Her PhD thesis explored amateur filmmaking as a practice of neuroqueer refusal at the intersection of queer learning disability.
 Her BA dissertation was awarded the 2014 DHS Undergraduate Student Essay Prize.
 She has previously lectured at Northumbria University, University of Brighton and Bath Spa University.
 Jenna is also Administrator of the journal Critical Social Policy and Trustee of the Young Women's Film Academy.